 It reminds us He’s coming again.

 Years of Silence

 God’s people waited for years.
 Hundreds of years.
-They waited for God to speak.
+They waited for God to speak to them as He had in the past.
 They waited for Him to save them.

 He had Promised.

 Four hundred years is a long time to wait.
 Generations died without receiving the promise.
 They waited as they’d waited for deliverance from slavery in Egypt.